graasp/docs/docs/developer/how-to/eslint-v9-migration.md

-# Migrating Eslint to v9
+# Migrate to Eslint v9

+In this document we describe **how to migrate to eslint v9** using the new flat-configs in your React Typescript project.

+## Migration tools

 Use the auto-migration tool: